Free Will in Ancient Thought

 Frede.
 Chapter Four: "Later Platonist and Peripatetic Contributions," 37-45

-By the second century A.D.
-Aristotelianism and Platonism had begun to eclipse Stoicism, and
+1. By the second century A.D.
+Aristotelianism and Platonism had begun to eclipse

-philosophy while he was walking and his students were following him in the
+discussed philosophy while he was walking and his students were following him

 The Lyceum (Λύκειον) was the site of Aristotle's school.

 Plato died in 347 BCE.
-About 50 years later, Stoicism begins with Zeno of Citium.
-After Medius (250 CE), Stoicism has no defenders.
-"All philosophers now opted for some form of Platonism."
+Aristotle died in 322 BCE.
+In about 300 BCE, Stoicism begins with Zeno of Citium.
+About five hundred years later, after Medius (250 CE), Stoicism has no defenders.
+"All philosophers," as Frede writes, "now opted for some form of Platonism."

 Since the notion of free will is Stoic in origin, it "might have easily disappeared from the history of philosophy if Platonists and Peripatetics had not developed their own such notion."

-The Platonic and Peripatetic notion of free will is part of a "bi- or tripartite" theory
+The Platonists and Aristotleians adapt the notion of free will to a "bi- or

 ἑκόντες, hekontes, adjective, plural form of ἑκών